Uapaca kirkiana: Growth

 It is a dioecious species – the clusters of staminate (or male) and single pistillate (or female) flowers are borne on separate trees.
 It grows to a height of 5–13 meters, and 15–25 cm in trunk diameter.
 The dark green, glossy leaves are 12–36 cm long and 8–24 cm wide.
 It is not prone to attack by pests.
-It grows in areas with over 600mm/year of rain, and prefers well drained sand or gravelly soils low in organic matter; its presence is indicative of poor agricultural soils.
+It grows in areas with over 600 mm/year of rain, and prefers well drained sand or gravelly soils low in organic matter; its presence is indicative of poor agricultural soils.

 Fruit

 Female trees fruit after about 9–10 years from seed.
 The fruit is roughly spherical drupe about 2–4 cm in diameter, green in colour ripening to yellow or brown.
-When ripe, the 1.5mm hard shell encloses the yellow flesh which has an appealing sweet taste that has been likened to pear or plum.
+When ripe, the 1.5 mm hard shell encloses the yellow flesh which has an appealing sweet taste that has been likened to pear or plum.
 Fruits usually contain 3 or 4 seeds, though sometimes 5.
 Fruits weigh between 5 and 50 grams each, with from 0.2 to 30 grams of pulp.
 The fruit is usually eaten by wild animals such as monkeys.

 Propagation

 It is usually propagated by seed, which is recalcitrant and germinates readily, reaching 90% after 6 weeks for fresh seed.
-The tree can also be propagated vegetatively - a success rate of 80% has been achieved with wedge or splice grafts.
+The tree can also be propagated vegetatively – a success rate of 80% has been achieved with wedge or splice grafts.
 Air layering is also possible, though these trees have not fared well without a taproot.
 The tree naturally propagates via underground suckers and forms stands.